SaiAnognaChittudi/Swire_Capstone/README.md

 ## My Contribution to the Project

-1. Extracting datasets from BigQuery to Python files.
+1. Extracting datasets from BigQuery to Python files according to the features of each new innovation product.
 2. Crafting the introduction for the notebook and formulating initial questions for the exploratory data analysis (EDA), aiding group members in their EDA process.
 3. Incorporating bar charts for the Category and Manufacturer fields to gain a holistic understanding of category positions across all years, rather than segmenting by year.
 4. Consolidating all individual EDA analyses, comprising both Python notebooks and Tableau graphs, into a single Python Notebook for group submission.